Lambda update function timeout

 Timeout value

-It can update the lambda function timeout value to a newer value by using FUNCTION_TIMEOUT
+Updates the Lambda function timeout value to a different value.
+Tune it by using FUNCTION_TIMEOUT environment variable.

 # contains the timeout value for the lambda function